OpenBanking-Brasil/mock-api/README.md

-# Project: Open Banking Brazil - API Mock
+# Project: OpenBanking-Brasil | mock-api

 ## About
 This project allows users to run Open Banking Mocked Apis.
 This mocks are made with [OpenAPI Mock Server](https://github.com/muonsoft/openapi-mock).